Approximated-Inc/nextjs-custom-domains/README.md

 #### Using the app router (React Server Components)

 When using the app router, you can run server side code in your components.
 This allows you to check the details of the request at the component level.
-This can be handy when coupled with authentication to conditional render parts of your component based on the details extrapolated from the request subdomain.
+This can be handy when coupled with authentication to conditional render parts of your component based on the details extrapolated from the request custom domain.

 ### Implications on pre-rendering

-It is possible to pre-render pages that conditionally use a subdomain or would otherwise render unique content given that a subdomain is used.
+It is possible to pre-render pages that conditionally use a custom domain or would otherwise render unique content given that a custom domain is used.

 To do this, you would need to dramatically reimagine your app architecture.
 You would need to do the following:

-#### Set the `.env` to a specific client subdomain
+#### Set the `.env` to a specific client custom domain

 You would need to treat your app as a multi-tenant app where the `.env` sets the tenant.